Nilshut/data-visualization-project3/README.md

 <a name="install"></a>
 ## Installation

-1. In folder "/d3" install dependencies with command: `npm i`
+1. In directory "/d3" install dependencies with command: `npm i`
 2. Start server with `npx http-server .`
 3. Open http://localhost:8080/ in browser (default port)